 At the time of publication of this Position Statement, there have not been any reports of the transmission of any respiratory virus via blood, tissues or stem cells, although the identification of such infections would be difficult in a pandemic situation when there is ongoing transmission in the community and within healthcare environments.
-Limited data from case reports from South Korea, France and Brazil, suggest asymptomatic blood donors do not transmit SARS-CoV-2 to recipients, however, it is acknowledged that SARS-CoV-2 is a recent human infection and that evidence regarding the risk through transfusion and/or transplantation is limited.
+Limited data from the very few published case reports suggest that asymptomatic blood donors do not transmit SARS-CoV-2 to recipients, however, it is acknowledged that SARS-CoV-2 is a recent human infection and that evidence regarding the risk through transfusion and/or transplantation is limited.
 Well powered studies are needed to further evaluate the rate of detection of viral nucleic acids in donors, the viability of any virus detected in the blood of blood, tissue or cell donors and the potential risk of transmission via transfusion/transplantation.
-In the US many thousands of donations are being screened for SARS-CoV-2 RNA with very few showing any evidence or RNAaemia, and no infectious virus reported to date.
+In the US many thousands of donations have been screened for SARS-CoV-2 RNA with very few showing any evidence or RNAaemia, and no infectious virus reported to date.
 Transfusion transmission studies in macaques, humanised ACE-2 receptor mice and other animal models are currently underway.

-Nonetheless, the presence of coronavirus nucleic acids in the bloodstream of some infected individuals does indicate a potential risk, and the need for precautionary measures.
+Nonetheless, the presence of SARS-CoV-2 nucleic acid in the bloodstream of some infected individuals does indicate a potential risk, and the need for precautionary measures.
 Such measures include: the deferral of confirmed SARS-CoV-2 infected individuals until recovered, reminding donors to report post-donation illness, recall of donations from donors subsequently reporting confirmed infection or compatible symptoms and depending on the nature of the donors (e.g. live vs deceased) testing of the donor.
 In addition, for some tissue types, the processing of the tissue includes steps which may inactivate or physically remove any virus present.
-However, whilst Blood Services and Tissue Establishments may elect to test respiratory swabs/blood samples from donors of some product types for SARS-CoV-2 RNA it is noted that, at the time of review of this Position Statement, the ECDC have not currently unknown whether SARS-CoV-2 RNA may persist in certain organs and tissues, as well as other body fluids, longer than it is detectable in plasma and serum.
+However, whilst Blood Services and Tissue Establishments may elect to test respiratory swabs/blood samples from donors of some product types for SARS-CoV-2 RNA it is noted that, at the time of review of this Position Statement, the ECDC have not currently recommended screening of blood or plasma samples for SARS-CoV-2 RNA.
+It is currently unknown whether SARS-CoV-2 RNA may persist in certain organs and tissues, as well as other body fluids, longer than it is detectable in plasma and serum.